-The State has multi-year labor agreements in place with the majority of its unionized workforce.
-The Civil Service Employees Association (CSEA) and DC-37 (Local 1359 Rent Regulation Service Employees) have a five-year labor contract that provides annual salary increases of 2 percent for FYs 2017 through 2021 and additional compensation changes, offset by benefit design changes within NYSHIP and reductions in overtime costs.
+The State has multi-year labor agreements in place with most of the unionized workforce.
+The Civil Service Employees Association (CSEA) and DC-37 (Local 1359 Rent Regulation Service Employees) have five-year labor contracts that provide annual salary increases of 2 percent for FYs 2017 through 2021 and additional compensation changes, offset by benefit design changes within NYSHIP and reductions in overtime costs.

-On September 4, 2018, the United University Professions (UUP) ratified a six-year collective bargaining agreement that covers academic years 2017 through 2022.
+United University Professions (UUP) has a six-year collective bargaining agreement that covers academic years 2017 through 2022.
 The agreement provides for a 2 percent general salary increase in each year of the contract and additional compensation changes, which are partly offset by benefit design changes within NYSHIP.
-The cost of the agreement (approximately \$225 million in FY 2019) has been included in the Updated Financial Plan and is primarily funded by SUNY with the exception of the related fringe benefit costs, which are paid by the State.
+The cost of the agreement (approximately \$253 million in FY 2020) has been included in the Updated Financial Plan and is primarily funded by SUNY except for the related fringe benefit costs, which are paid by the State.
+At the request of SUNY, the State will advance approximately \$110 million in planned payments for State-operated SUNY campuses from November 2018 to June 2019, to make resources available for retroactive payments.

 On October 10, 2018, the Police Benevolent Association of the New York State Troopers (NYSTPBA) ratified a five-year collective bargaining agreement for FY 2019 through FY 2023.
-The agreement provides for a 2 percent annual general salary increase in each year of the contract and additional compensation changes, which are partly offset by changes to health insurance benefit design within NYSHIP, similar to UUP and CSEA.
+The agreement provides for a 2 percent annual general salary increase in each year of the contract and additional compensation changes, which are partly offset by changes to health insurance benefit design within NYSHIP, like UUP and CSEA.
 The cost of this agreement is expected to be offset by agency management plan savings, consistent with past practice.

-Employees represented by the Public Employees Federation (PEF) and the Graduate Student Employees Union (GSEU) have a three-year collective bargaining agreement providing 2 percent annual salary increases in FYs 2017 through 2019.
-Salary increases provided to PEF and GSEU employees have also been extended to Management/Confidential (M/C) employees.
+Employees represented by the Public Employees Federation (PEF) and the Graduate Student Employees Union (GSEU) have three-year collective bargaining agreements providing 2 percent annual salary increases in FYs 2017 through 2019.
+Salary increases provided to PEF and GSEU employees were also extended to Management/Confidential (M/C) employees.
+Negotiations on the next contracts with PEF and GSEU are expected to commence later in the year.